Carlyle House: First story

-Second storey
+Second story

 John Carlyle's children's bedrooms were located on the second floor.
-The second floor hall is located at the center of the house and above the main floor hall and is accessible to the first floor both through the main stairs and through the servant stairs.
+The second-floor hall is located at the center of the house and above the main floor hall and is accessible to the first floor both through the main stairs and through the servant stairs.

 In the hall many books are displayed, among them an 8th edition of The Gardeners Dictionary by Philip Miller (1768), the 16th edition of The Gardeners Kalendar, also by Philip Miller, and Volumes II and III of The Poets of Great Britain by John Bell that collect the works of Alexander Pope.

 George William Carlyle's room was located on the left side of the floor.

 Sarah Carlyle Fairfax and Anne Carlyle's room was located in front of their brother's.
 In this bedroom, there is a copy of Sarah Carlyle Fairfax's wedding dress on display.
-It is probable that Penelope (Penny) took care of Sally and Anne and slept with them during winter time to share body heat, or slept in front or their bed or in the aisle between the bedrooms.
+It is probable that Penelope (Penny) took care of Sally and Anne and slept with them during wintertime to share body heat, or slept in front of their bed or in the aisle between the bedrooms.

 On the right side of the second floor is located a room showing the way the house was originally constructed, which also has a fireplace.
 In front of it are located the servant stairs and another room.